-In previous labs we used the GE420\serialread and GE420\serialwrite functions to upload and download values between the DSP and Matlab.
+In previous labs we used the serialreadSPIRAM function to upload save data to Matlab.
 In this lab you will be shown another way to do this.
 Simulink will be used to plot and save data in real-time and Code Composer Studio's Expressions Window will be used to change or tune controller parameters.
-In future labs you will be able to choose which ever method you prefer to exchange data with the DSP.